kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 ### §47.15   Registration number.

 \(a\) *Number required.* An applicant for aircraft registration must place a U.S. registration number (registration mark) on the Aircraft Registration Application, AC Form 8050-1, and on any evidence submitted with the application.
 There is no charge for the assignment of numbers provided in this paragraph.
-This paragraph does not apply to an aircraft manufacturer who applies for a group of U.S. registration numbers under paragraph (c) of this section; a person who applies for a special registration number under paragraphs (d) through (f) of this section; or a holder of a Dealer's Aircraft Registration Certificate, AC Form 8050-6, who applies for a temporary registration number under §47.16.
+This paragraph does not apply to an aircraft manufacturer who applies for a group of U.S. registration numbers under paragraph (c) of this section; a person who applies for a special registration number under paragraphs (d) through (f) of this section; or a holder of a Dealer's Aircraft Registration Certificate, AC Form 8050-6, who applies for a temporary registration number under [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.16   Temporary registration numbers.|§47.16]].

-\(1\) *Aircraft not previously registered anywhere.* The applicant must obtain the U.S. registration number from the Registry by request in writing describing the aircraft by make, type, model, and serial number (or, if it is amateur-built, as provided in §47.33(b)) and stating that the aircraft has not previously been registered anywhere.
+\(1\) *Aircraft not previously registered anywhere.* The applicant must obtain the U.S. registration number from the Registry by request in writing describing the aircraft by make, type, model, and serial number (or, if it is amateur-built, as provided in [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.33   Aircraft not previously registered anywhere.|§47.33]](b)) and stating that the aircraft has not previously been registered anywhere.
 If the aircraft was brought into the United States from a foreign country, the applicant must submit evidence that the aircraft has never been registered in a foreign country.

 \(2\) *Aircraft last previously registered in the United States.* Unless the applicant applies for a different number under paragraphs (d) through (f) of this section, the applicant must place the U.S. registration number that is already assigned to the aircraft on the Aircraft Registration Application, and the supporting evidence.
 If there is no number assigned, the applicant must obtain a U.S. registration number from the Registry by making a written request that describes the aircraft by make, model, and serial number.

 \(3\) *Aircraft last previously registered in a foreign country.* Whether or not the foreign registration has ended, the applicant must obtain a U.S. registration number from the Registry for an aircraft last previously registered in a foreign country, by request in writing describing the aircraft by make, model, and serial number, accompanied by—

-\(i\) Evidence of termination of foreign registration in accordance with §47.37(b) or the applicant's affidavit showing that foreign registration has ended; or
+\(i\) Evidence of termination of foreign registration in accordance with [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.37   Aircraft last previously registered in a foreign country.|§47.37]](b) or the applicant's affidavit showing that foreign registration has ended; or

 \(ii\) If foreign registration has not ended, the applicant's affidavit stating that the number will not be placed on the aircraft until foreign registration has ended.

-\(4\) *Duration of a U.S. registration number assignment.* Authority to use the registration number obtained under paragraph (a)(1), (2), or (3) of this section expires 90 days after the date it is issued unless the applicant submits an Aircraft Registration Application and complies with §47.33 or §47.37, as applicable, within that period of time.
+\(4\) *Duration of a U.S. registration number assignment.* Authority to use the registration number obtained under paragraph (a)(1), (2), or (3) of this section expires 90 days after the date it is issued unless the applicant submits an Aircraft Registration Application and complies with [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.33   Aircraft not previously registered anywhere.|§47.33]] or [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.37   Aircraft last previously registered in a foreign country.|§47.37]], as applicable, within that period of time.
 However, the applicant may obtain an extension of this 90-day period from the Registry if the applicant shows that the delay in complying with that section is due to circumstances beyond the applicant's control.

 \(b\) A U.S. registration number may not exceed five symbols in addition to the prefix letter “N”.
 These symbols may be all numbers (N10000), one to four numbers and one suffix letter (N 1000A), or one to three numbers and two suffix letters (N 100AB).
 The letters “I” and “O” may not be used.
 The first zero in a number must always be preceded by at least one of the numbers 1 through 9.

 \(c\) An aircraft manufacturer may apply to the Registry for enough U.S. registration numbers to supply estimated production for the next 18 months.
 There is no charge for this allocation of numbers.

 \(d\) Any available, unassigned U.S. registration number may be assigned as a special registration number.
 An applicant who wants a special registration number or wants to change the registration number of his aircraft may apply for it to the Registry.
-The fee required by §47.17 must accompany the application.
+The fee required by [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.17   Fees.|§47.17]] must accompany the application.

 \(e\) \[Reserved\]